adarshkalsi/bank-management-system-/README.md

-# Bank Management System
+# Bank Management System (ATM Simulator System)

-This repository contains a Bank Management System project developed in C++.
-The application simulates basic banking operations, allowing users to create accounts, deposit and withdraw funds, and view account details.
+This repository contains a Java-based Bank Management System, also known as the ATM Simulator System.
+It functions similarly to a normal ATM, allowing users to perform essential banking operations such as account creation, deposits, withdrawals, and PIN changes.

 ## Features

-- **Account Creation**: Users can open new bank accounts by providing necessary personal information.
+- **Open Bank Account**: Users can create a new banking account.
-- **Deposit and Withdrawal**: Users can deposit funds into or withdraw funds from their accounts.
+- **Deposit Money**: Users can deposit funds into their accounts.
+- **Withdraw Money**: Users can withdraw cash from their accounts.
-- **Account Details**: Users can view details of their existing accounts, including current balance and personal information.
+- **Mini Statement**: Users can view a brief summary of recent transactions.
-- **Account Management**: Users can update personal information associated with their accounts or close their accounts if desired.
+- **PIN Change**: Users can update their ATM PIN for security.

+## Technologies Used

+- **Programming Language**: Core Java (Swing & AWT)
+- **Database**: MySQL
+- **IDE**: NetBeans

 ## Getting Started

 ### Prerequisites

-- A C++ compiler (e.g., GCC)
-- Basic understanding of C++ programming
+- Java Development Kit (JDK)
+- MySQL Server
+- NetBeans IDE

 ### Installation